The ultimate guide to building a pond in Australia

 My personal preference is a bog filter, they provide pristine water quality and are almost zero maintenance.

-If you would like to learn how to build a bog filter you can read my diy pond filter article.
+If you would like to learn how to build a bog filter you can read my article or watch the video below.

 Mechanical